Leprechaun (film): Production

 Mark Jones, the writer-director, had a career in American television shows.
-Desiring to make a film, he decided that a low budget horror film was his best opportunity.
+Desiring to make a film, he decided that a low-budget horror film was his best opportunity.
 Jones was inspired by the Lucky Charms commercials to create a leprechaun character, only his twist was to turn the character into an antagonist.
 Jones was further influenced by the film Critters, which featured a small antagonist.
 Jones brought the concept to Trimark, who were looking to get into film production and distribution.
 Leprechaun became the first film produced in-house by Trimark to be theatrically released.
 Entertainment Weekly quoted the budget at "just under $1 million".
 In an interview with Fangoria, Jones stated that he began writing the script in 1985 and spent a long time developing the Leprechaun character, which he initially envisioned as a "horrible, murderous creature", but which became a more comedic and developed character before filming began.
 Warwick Davis, who had experienced a dry spell after playing the protagonist in Willow, liked the script and was excited to play against type.
-Jennifer Aniston, who was an unknown at the time, impressed Jones, and he fought to have her cast.
+Jennifer Aniston, an unknown at the time, impressed Jones, and he fought to have her cast.

+Novelist Armistead Maupin was aware of the production, and included it in his novel Maybe the Moon, focusing on a little person based on his friend Tamara de Treaux.

-Shooting occurred from October 28-December 3, 1991, and beginning at Valencia Studios, where Terminator 2: Judgment Day had recently finished production.
+Shooting occurred from October 28 - December 3, 1991, beginning at Valencia Studios, where Terminator 2: Judgment Day had recently finished production.
 Several violent scenes were filmed at Big Sky Ranch, where Little House on the Prairie and The Waltons were shot.
 Davis later said it felt "a little blasphemous".
 Davis performed most of his own stunts.
 For the scene where Davis chases Aniston in a wheelchair, Aniston had to run in slow motion so that Davis could keep up with her, as he had trouble manipulating the wheels.
 The film was initially more of a straightforward horror film, but Davis sought to add more comedic elements.
 Jones agreed with this tonal shift, and they shot it as a horror comedy.
 Several scenes had to be re-shot after the producers insisted that the film be made gorier to appeal to older audiences.

 Gabe Bartalos performed the make-up effects.
 Trimark contacted Bartalos to produce a sample.
 Bartalos's early efforts were not to his liking, and he pushed the design in a more grotesque direction, as that was what he wanted to see on the screen as a horror fan.
 Bartalos's design impressed Trimark, and he got the account.
 Applying the make-up took three hours, and taking it off took another 40 minutes.
 Davis described the experience as "not a pleasant sensation".
 To pass the time while the make-up was being applied, Davis said he had bizarre conversations with Bartalos, with whom he got along well.
-Davis was conscious of the need to stay relaxed and not move, and he channelled his confidence that the make-up effects were properly applied into his acting.
+Davis was conscious of the need to stay relaxed and not move, and he channeled his confidence that the make-up effects were properly applied to his acting.